baky2708/manjaro-for-dev/README.md

 - vim
 - git
 4. Generate ssh and add to github
+In terminal:
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
+eval $(ssh-agent -s)
+ssh-add ~/.ssh/id_ed25519
+cat ~/.ssh/id_ed25519.pub
 ```

+In github: add the ssh in your github

 5. Make a dir named 'Project' and clone your dotfiles in this dir
 ```